couchbaselabs/sdk-rfcs/rfc/0057-sdk3-analytics.md

       * NotBounded: `not_bounded`
   * clientContextId(String) = UUID(),
     * Specifies a context ID string which is mirrored back from the query engine on response
     * If not provided, the client must create and use a UUID instead.
-Sent as in the JSON payload as “client_context_id” as a JSON String `”foobar”`
+Sent as in the JSON payload as "client_context_id" as a JSON String `"foobar"`
   * raw(String key, JsonValue value) = undefined
     * Specifies values with their key and value as presented as part of the JSON payload
     * This is an escape hatch to support unknown commands and be forwards compatible